ibm-cloud-docs/track-spend-with-cloudability/responsibilities-da.md

 |Task 2| {{site.data.keyword.IBM_notm}} responsibility description  | Customer responsibility description |
 |Task 3| {{site.data.keyword.IBM_notm}} responsibility description  | Customer responsibility description |
 {: row-headers}
-{: caption="Table 1.
-Responsibilities for incident and operations" caption-side="bottom"}
+{: caption="Responsibilities for incident and operations" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that the customer or IBM might be responsibility for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}